The Link Between Taxi Plates and Australian House Prices

 The smallest decisions in your life can ricochet through the financial world.
 Simply by taking a taxi or using an Uber, for example, might mean a loan going bad.
 It might lead to a downgrade on the share market.
-Today’s Daily Reckoning will explain why you should care about all of this.
+Today’s Markets and Money will explain why you should care about all of this.

 Bloomberg reports that US banks that have lent against taxi medallions are reporting a high percentage of their loans are at risk of default.